rxseven/docker-playground/README.md

 make preview
 ```

-**2.** Open [https://onigiri-webapp.herokuapp.com](https://onigiri-webapp.herokuapp.com) in the browser, or run the command below to quickly launch the production app locally:
+**2.** Open [https://onigiri-webapp.herokuapp.com](https://onigiri-webapp.herokuapp.com) in the browser, or run the command below to quickly launch the production app in the default browser:

 ```sh
 make open